Universities adjusting to online classes and commencement in wake of coronavirus

 The Roanoke College Department of Athletics has immediately suspended all athletic activities.

-Southern Virginia University will be suspending face-to-face classes immediately, and all classes will move online.
+will be suspending face-to-face classes immediately, and all classes will move online.
 The university says it will be taking steps to suspend normal campus operations by March 31.